hsmack/garage_monitor/README.md

 # 1.9.3 to be installed too
 sudo apt-get install ruby1.9.1-dev ruby1.9.3

+# install god process monitoring
+# it will keep the daemons alive, github uses this
+sudo gem install god

 #### sinatra_app/ requires the below

 # sqlite3 and ruby